Mechanisms of Change in State

 Volcanoes

-Volcanic events which may lead to changes in natural capital assets.
+Volcanic events which may lead to changes in ecosystem components.

 Weather conditions